• Skip to primary navigation

 Cooked wings in a stainless steel bowl with honey buffalo sauce poured on top.

-Transfer them to a large bowl.
-Pour the sauce over the wings and toss to coat evenly.
+Transfer to a large bowl, pour the sauce over, and toss to coat.

 Wings tossed and coated in the honey buffalo in a stainless steel bowl.